vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 With the same process the kernel image can be extracted.

 ## Patch the Firmware to get a Root Shell
 The device implements a shell accessible over SSH or internal webserver.
 However, this is not a linux shell, it has only limited application-related commands.
-We will now patch this shell to get a linux root shell.
+We are now going to patch this shell to get a linux root shell.

 The device firmware is based on Linux and the application is almost completely written in Python.

 ### Patching the CPSHELL

-In the `/service_manager/` directory there is a file called `cpshell.pyc`.
-This implements the reduced cradlepoint shell.
-If we `decompyle3` (https://pypi.org/project/decompyle3/) it we can find following interesting code blocks:
+In the `/service_manager/` directory there is a python bytecode file called `cpshell.pyc`.
+It implements the reduced cradlepoint shell.
+If we decompile it with `decompyle3` (https://pypi.org/project/decompyle3/), we can find following interesting code blocks:
 ```
             if self.superuser:
                 self.cmds.update({'sh':(